If you want to be a part of the program, a couple of nights ago when I had comedian Adam Corolla on my TV show, it was up in the air.

 I had nothing to do with them.

-Any of it that was done by an accountant or a bookkeeper who uh I think gave very credible testimony and was corroborated by everybody that was asked.
+That was done by an accountant or a bookkeeper who I think gave very credible testimony and was corroborated by everybody that was asked.

-And with all that's happening in our country today with the city that's burning to the ground, one of our largest, most important cities burning to the ground with with wars that are uncontrollably going on with all of the problems of inflation and uh attacks on countries and all of the horrible things that are going on.
+And with all that's happening in our country today, with a city that's burning to the ground, one of our largest, most important cities burning to the ground with wars that are uncontrollably going on with all of the problems of inflation and attacks on countries and all of the horrible things that are going on, I got indicted over calling a legal expense a legal expense.

 It was called a legal expense.

-Here's Juan Mershawn talking about the hush hush money case, both extraordinary and ordinary.
+Here's Juan Mershon talking about the hush money case, both extraordinary and ordinary.

 Never before has this court been presented with such a unique and remarkable set of circumstances.

-Indeed, it can be viewed fairly, but this has been a truly extraordinary case.
+Indeed, it can be viewed fairly that this has been a truly extraordinary case.

 There was unprecedented media attention, public interest, and heightened security involving various agencies.

-Jury selection was conducted, the same rules of evidence were followed, opening statements were made, witnesses called and cross-examined, evidence presented, summations delivered, the same burden of proof was applied, and the jury made up of ordinary citizens delivered a verdict.
+The same burden of proof was applied, and a jury made up of ordinary citizens delivered a verdict.

 And it was all conducted pursuant to the rules of procedure and guided by the law.

-Ordinary citizens in a in a part of the country where Democrats outnumber Republicans and Trump hatred is that probably the pinnacle in the entire country.
+Ordinary citizens in a part of the country where Democrats outnumber Republicans and Trump hatred is at probably the pinnacle in the entire country.

-Uh this is a case that never should have been tried before a very biased jury with a novel legal theory after the statute of limitations had run out, and then you have the added burden of an immunity decision by the U.S. Supreme Court that that just didn't move a judge that was abusively biased towards Trump the whole way.
+And then you have the added burden of an immunity decision by the U.S. Supreme Court that just didn't move a judge that was abusively biased towards Trump the whole way.

 Yeah, there's a veritable smorgasbord of irreversible errors made by the judge.

-A principle among them is you just pointed out, the tainted evidence that's prohibited by the presidential immunity standard enunciated by the Supreme Court on July first.
+A principal among them, as you just pointed out, the tainted evidence that's prohibited by the presidential immunity standard enunciated by the Supreme Court on July 1st.

-But John Judge One Rashawn just, you know, disregarded all of it, insisting that, oh, well, that evidence was really quite trifling, even though prosecutors emphasized it during closing arguments to the jury.
+But Judge Juan Rashawn just disregarded all of it, insisting that, oh, well, that evidence was really quite trifling, even though prosecutors emphasized it during closing arguments to the jury.

-Um you know, overall Bragg's convoluted, incoherent legal theory was really theater of the absurd.
+You know, overall, Bragg's convoluted, incoherent legal theory was really theater of the absurd.

 And I had to laugh today.